SaffetGokcenSenFullStackDev/odin_landing_page_project/README.md

-An entire web page from a given design is created in this project.
+This is my second project in my journey to being a full stack developer.
+In this project, an entire web page from a given design is created.